Victory Through Air Power: Impact

 Appearing less than six months after the attack on Pearl Harbor in 1941 and the United States' entry into World War II, the book was extremely popular, influential, and controversial.
+The book was ghost written by Eugene Lyons and William Bradford Huie.
 Seversky advocated the formation of an independent air force, the development of long-range bombers (meaning an intercontinental range of 3,000 miles or more) and a commitment to strategic use of air power (as opposed to its then-traditional use as cover or support for ground-based operations).
 His plans implicitly involved diversion of resources away from current war operations.

 On May 3, 1942, Fletcher Pratt reviewed the book, saying:

 No one has produced a more intelligent and comprehensive analysis of any feature of the world struggle.
 Probably nobody has written anything more truly prophetic; and no one is more wrongheaded.